 Patient records will only be destroyed in a manner that protects patient confidentiality, such as by incineration or shredding.

-If you fail to notify our office of a cancellation within 24 hours of your appointment, a charge may be placed on your account.
+If you fail to notify our office of a cancellation within 24 hours of your appointment, a $40 charge will be placed on your account.
 We will be unable to reschedule any future appointments until the balance has been paid.

 Our physicians are considered SPECIALISTS.
 Your insurance company may require that you obtain a referral from your primary care provider prior to being seen.